tOskr-uk/OhMyFood/README.md

 QUESTIONS
-- Restaurant pages. body element is pushed up 40px leaving a gap at the bottom.
-Is there a better method to fill this gap than a negative margin?
 - MENU PAGES ANIMATION (Page 6): "...The visitor can add the dishes he wishes to his order by clicking on them...."
   Pseudo class focus only applies to 1 element at a time.
 Without JS or hidden checkbox i can only get this animation to appear on a single menu item.
 This ok?